 What is Wakanda Forever about?

-Coogler kicked off production in Atlanta late in June, but so far official details are sparse.
 The film will reportedly explore Wakanda as it opens itself to the world after generations of thriving in the shadows.

 According to a plot synopsis reported by gossip site We Got This Covered, the film will concern Namor’s quest to procure the precious metal vibranium – a resource only available in Wakanda.
-That could put the two secret nations at war with one another after years of peace, and lead to chaos both above and below the water.
+That could put the two kingdoms at war with one another after years of peace, and lead to chaos both above and below the water.

 Will Chadwick Boseman appear in Black Panther: Wakanda Forever?